dotnet-foundation/wg-membership/meetings/membership-criteria.md

 We look to the educator's creation and delivery of curriculum in any of the following ways:

-- Teaching bootcamp courses, college or high school level courses in software development, where the .NET platform is a signification part of the curriculum.
+- Teaching.
+Whether that be bootcamp courses, college or high school level courses in software development where the .NET platform is a signification part of the curriculum.
 - Creating .NET based curriculum for any of these area.

 ## Knowledge sharers

 See [Sharer of knowledge particpation type](membership-participation-types.md#the-sharer-of-knowledge).

-We look at the content they create and deliver to spread knowledge.
-These include:
+The content that the applicant creates and/or delivers to spread knowledge.
+These include, but are not limited to:

 - books
-- conference talks.
+- conference talks
 - twitch streams
-- blogs.
+- blogs
-- online courseware.
+- online courseware
-- stack overflow answers.
+- stack overflow answers

 ## Students